 There is no prerequisite or support for configuration to consider the discovery status as unsatisfied.
-Any capability received from the peer will be deemed as satisfied and will wait for the peer to become stable before marking the Link OAM status as up.
+Any capability received from the peer is considered to be satisfied and will wait for the peer to become stable before marking the Link OAM status as up.